Cognitive Indoor Positioning and Tracking using Multipath Channel Information: Abstract

 \section{Abstract}

-This paper presents a \emph{robust} and \emph{accurate} positioning system that adapts its behavior to the surrounding environment like the visual brain, mimicking its capability of filtering out clutter and focusing attention on activity and relevant information.
-Especially in indoor environments, which are characterized by harsh multipath propagation, it is still elusive to achieve the needed level of accuracy \emph{robustly} under the constraint of reasonable infrastructural needs.
+This paper presents a \emph{robust} and \emph{accurate} positioning system that adapts its behavior to the surrounding environment, mimicking the capability of the visual brain to filtering out clutter and focusing attention on activity and relevant information.
+Especially in indoor environments, which are characterized by harsh multipath propagation, robust positioning is still hard to achieve under the constraint of reasonable infrastructural needs.
 In such environments it is essential to separate relevant from irrelevant information and attain an appropriate uncertainty model for measurements that are used for positioning.